jozefg/drafts/dissecting-some-ltac.markdown

             | (_, _) =>
               match goal with
                 | [ H : done (trace, _) |- _ ] =>
-                  (** Uh oh, found a record of this trace in the context!
-Abort to backtrack to try another trace. *) fail 1
+                  fail 1
                 | _ =>
                   (** What is the type of the proof [e] now? *)